contour-terminal/contour/README.md

 **IMPORTANT: THIS PROJECT IS IN BETA STAGE & ACTIVE DEVELOPMENT**

-`contour` is a modern terminal emulator, for everyday use.
+`contour` is a modern and actually fast virtual terminal emulator, for everyday use.
 It is aiming for power users with a modern feature mindset.

 ## Features

-- ✅ Available on all 3 major platforms, Linux, OS/X, Windows (Windows is alpha stage).
+- ✅ Available on all 4 major platforms, Linux, OS/X, FreeBSD, Windows.
 - ✅ GPU-accelerated rendering.
 - ✅ Font ligatures support (such as in Fira Code).
 - ✅ Unicode: Emoji support (-: 🌈 💝 😛 👪 - including ZWJ, VS15, VS16 emoji :-)